Thunder Junction Day One Spoilers

 Spoiler Season Begins

-Outlaws of Thunder Junction will be upon us before you know it and we’re into day two of spoiler season!
-There are still plenty of cards we haven’t seen yet, but for our purposes here, I want to look at cards that might make a meaningful impact in the Arena metagames with a focus on Standard.
+Outlaws of Thunder Junction will be upon us before you know it, and we're into day two of spoiler season!
+There are still plenty of cards we haven't seen yet, but for our purposes here, I want to look at cards that might make a meaningful impact in the Arena metagames with a focus on Standard.

 Recent sets have caused significant shakeups in Standard and, based on the power level of what we've seen so far, I fully expect Outlaws of Thunder Junction to do the same.